 Where do Celebrity Series performances take place?

-Celebrity Series performances are held at venues throughout Greater Boston, including Symphony Hall, New England Conservatory’s Jordan Hall, Berklee Performance Center, Longy's Pickman Hall, Citi Wang Theatre, Citi Shubert Theatre, Boston Opera House, 160 Mass.
+Celebrity Series performances are held at venues throughout Greater Boston, including Symphony Hall, New England Conservatory’s Jordan Hall, Berklee Performance Center, Longy's Pickman Hall, Citi Wang Theatre, Citi Shubert Theatre, 160 Mass.
 Ave., and Sanders Theatre.
 For a complete list of venues and related information for this season, visit our venues page.